DAY 1: Balance is a Verb

 The brain is a creature of habit and doesn’t necessarily like when you start to make changes.
 It prefers to put as little effort as possible into everyday, basically the brain’s main goal is to survive.
 So your brain may have come up with a multitude of reasons why you shouldn’t do this course, but here you are, so well done!
 Everyone is going to enter this course in different stages of change.
 Some may be gun-ho while others signed up reluctantly to appease their partner.
 However, whatever got you to the start line is fine with me.

-FACT: 99% of everyone who starts a marathon finishes a marathon.
+FACT: 99% of those who start a marathon finish a marathon.

 TAKEAWAY: If you get your mind and body to the starting line, you have pretty much done the hard part.
 Now hopefully momentum will keep you moving forward.